christof-thalmann/angular-to-apk/README.md

 ## Build signed APK for release

-For building your APK to run on your real device (or launch in play store) read our full tutorial on medium.com (here)
+For building your APK to run on your real device (or launch in play store) read our full tutorial on medium.com (link coming soon)

 ## We love the web